silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 ## Conclusion

-Quitting social media has been a good decision for me.
+**Quitting social media has been a good decision for me**.
 I’m more focused, less anxious and have more free time.
 These, plus the various lockdowns, allowed me to reflect and concentrate more on what matters.
 This decision is not for everyone, but it’s important to realise how much influence social media has on our lives, how much they can change our behaviours and ways of thinking.
 And then make decisions for ourselves.

 ## Go deeper